Ayushparikh-code/Web-dev-mini-projects/speed-distance-time-calculator/readme.md

 # Welcome 🖐 to the Speed-Distance-Time Calculator Website
-It is a multi pager Speed Distnace Time Calculator with simple but userfriendly design.
+It is a multi pager Speed Distance Time Calculator with simple but user-friendly design.

 ## Default view of the website
 HOMEPAGE